syamsoul/php-db-wow/README.md

-First, you must add this line to your Controller:
+First, you must add this line to your PHP file:

 ```php